arpitbbhayani/articles/blogs/image-steganography.md

 In a 24 bit image we can store 3 bits in each pixel hence an 800 × 600 pixel image, can thus store a total amount of 1,440,000 bits or 180,000 bytes ~ 175KB of embedded data.

 ## Extending LSB to k-LSB
 To hold more data into the image we can substitute not `1` but `k` least significant bits.
-But we do so the image starts to distort which is never a good sign but a well-chosen image could do the trick and you wouldn't notice any difference.
+But when we do so the image starts to distort which is never a good sign but a well-chosen image could do the trick and you wouldn't notice any difference.

 ## Randomized LSB
 A regular LSB substitution technique starts substituting from pixel `0` and goes till `n` making this method highly predictable.
-To make things slightly challenging sender and receiver could share a secret key through which they agree on the certain pixels that will be altered with LSB.
-This randomness makes LSB more secure and robust.
+To make things slightly challenging sender and receiver could share a secret key through which they agree on the certain pixels that will be altered making the technique more robust.

 ## Adaptive LSB
 Adaptive LSB uses k-bit LSB and varies `k` as per the sensitivity of the image region over which it is applied.
 The method analyzes the edges, brightness, and texture of the image and calculates the value of `k` for that region and then does regular k-LSB on it.
 It keeps the value of `k` high at a not-so-sensitive image region and low at the sensitive region.
 This balances the overall quality of the image and makes it even more difficult to see distortions.